-I remember that feeling of frustration and thought that today, I’d share with you fourteen ways to use ground ginger, easily obtained from the spice section of your local supermarket.
+Remembering that frustration, I thought I’d share with you fourteen ways to use ground ginger, which is easily obtained from the baking or spice section of your local supermarket.

 Before we get started, a quick rundown on some of the potential benefits of ginger:

 - anti-inflammatory, useful for rheumatic & arthritic conditions that feel better when heat is applied